nicholastay/personal-web/content/about.md

 Hey, I'm Nicholas Tay -- but feel free to call me Nick.

 Simply put: final year student at Monash University, working towards finishing a double Bachelor degree in Computer Science and Commerce (Finance major).
+Currently working as an iOS developer at Monash as well.

 Enjoy messing with technology, especially a good challenge to learn new things, particularly with software.

-Recently, I've been really into virtualisation, containerisation, and more within that space -- I'm still learning!
-I've got some experience writing programs in C<sup>#</sup>, C and Java, as well as some scripting experience in Shell/Bash, JavaScript/TypeScript (Node.js) and Python 2/3.
-In terms of the 'cloud', I've been picking up Google Cloud Platform, including Firebase (Cloud Functions/Firestore), BigQuery, Cloud Run/Scheduler and more.
+Recently, I've been really into virtualisation, containerisation, and more within that space -- I'm still learning -- Proxmox, VMware, Docker, etc!
+I've got some experience writing programs in C<sup>#</sup>, C and Swift, as well as some scripting experience in Shell/Bash, Python 2/3 and JavaScript/TypeScript (Node.js).

-In my free time, I really enjoy listening to [some music](https://www.last.fm/user/n2468txd) and play some video games -- at the moment, it happens to be Genshin Impact ([profile](https://webstatic-sea.mihoyo.com/app/community-game-records-sea/index.html?user_id=19309289#/ys)).
+In my free time, I really enjoy listening to [some music](https://www.last.fm/user/n2468txd) and play some video games -- at the moment, it happens to be Genshin Impact ([profile](https://webstatic-sea.mihoyo.com/app/community-game-records-sea/index.html?user_id=19309289#/ys)). {{< rawhtml >}}<span style="color: transparent;">(keqing #1 :D)</span>{{< /rawhtml >}}

 I guess that's about it for now, but I'll be trying to post more on [my blog](/posts) about things I mess with in my spare time, probably with regards to my homelab!